The Pros and Cons of Using Tomcat JMX

 You may have tried to supplement Tomcat Manager's administrative capabilities with custom command line scripts, in which case you've most likely found yourself frustrated with the clumsiness of this solution.
 You're tired of worrying about SSH keys, cobbled together scripts, and lack of documentation when something breaks.
 It's time for a management solution that makes you feel more like an administrator and less like Mr. Fix-It.

 Need real control over your enterprise Tomcat infrastructure?
 Tcat Server is a lifesaver for administrators.
-Download Tcat Server for free today.
+Download Tcat Server today.

 Managing Tomcat With JMX